glynawe/awe/awe.md

-## INPUT/OUTPUT SYSTEM
+## Input/Output System

-The Awe Input/Output System is the one described in section 7.9 of the *June 1972 ALGOL W Language Description*, with minor modifications to allow it to deal with Unix stream I/O.
+The Awe Input/Output System is the one described in section 7.9 of the *June 1972 ALGOL W Language Description*, with minor modifications to allow it to deal with Posix stream I/O.

-The Unix standard output stream represents the printer.
-Lines from standard input represent card reader input records.
+An Awe-compiled program uses the Posix standard output stream (`stdout`) as its printer.
+Lines from standard input (`stdin`) represent card reader input records.
 At the default I/O System settings, record lengths are flexible.
 The character set is ISO-8859-1 (Latin1), rather than EBCDIC.

-There is a second "printer" for sending messages to the standard error stream.
+There is a second "printer" for sending messages to the standard error stream (`stderr`).
 Output can be directed there using an extended IOCONTROL code.

 Run-time error messages are printed on the standard error stream.

 ▸ In section 7.9.1, The Input/Output System, replace the first two paragraphs with:

->  ALGOL W provides a single input stream and a single legible output
+>  ALGOL W provides a single input stream and a two legible output
->  stream.
+>  streams.
 These streams are conceived as sequences of records, each
 >  record consisting of an ISO 8859-1 character sequence, excluding
 >  the operating system's standard newline and formfeed characters.
 >